Skip to main content

 We are always working to improve the Government Digital and Data Profession Capability Framework.
 Read about what’s been recently delivered, what we’re currently working on and what’s coming up next.

-We update this roadmap at least every 3 months and some items may change.
-The last update was 2 December 2025.
+We aim to update this roadmap every 3 months and some items may change.
+The last update was 8 June 2026.

 The Capability Framework's roadmap is currently focused on work in 4 areas that contribute towards these high-level objectives: